camirian/phase-1-ai-robotics-dev-environment/README.md

 ---

+## ✅ Skills Demonstrated

+Successfully completing this foundational setup demonstrates core competencies in:

+-   **Systems Administration:** Proficiently installing and configuring a Linux (Ubuntu 22.04) environment from scratch, including disk partitioning for dual-boot systems.
+-   **Hardware & Driver Management:** Correctly installing and verifying proprietary NVIDIA drivers on Linux, including handling dependencies and Secure Boot (MOK) enrollment.
+-   **Distributed Systems & Networking:** Establishing and verifying a multi-machine ROS 2 network, proving an understanding of distributed computing and the DDS discovery mechanism.
+-   **Embedded & Edge AI Systems:** Flashing and configuring an embedded device (NVIDIA Jetson) with the JetPack SDK, preparing it for sim-to-real deployment.
+-   **Version Control & Professional Documentation:** Utilizing Git and GitHub for version control and maintaining high-quality, structured documentation for a technical project.

+---

 ## 🚀 Key Components

 1.  **Host Development Workstation:** A powerful PC running Ubuntu 22.04, equipped with an NVIDIA RTX GPU for high-fidelity simulation and AI model training.
-2.  **Edge AI Device:** An NVIDIA Jetson Orin Nano for developing and testing "sim-to-real" deployments, running perception and control algorithms on physical hardware.
+2.  **Edge AI Device:** An NVIDIA Jetson Orin Nano for developing and testing "sim-to-real" deployments.

 ---